Endas3/Divident_Tracker/README.md

 -- maybe access to div score and projections?
 - sign in with Google
 - logos of the stocks
+- App logo

 Most important
 - click to see more details about a certain stock
 - certain stocks dividend history

+### Added
-- ability to remove a stock
+- ability to add and remove a stock